-The current regulations in EU establish that CPs under EMIR must exchange IM when they enter into uncleared OTC derivative contract.
-Contrary to Basel, this does not impose supervisory approvals for IM models and EU supervisors had legal empowerment to only forbid the use of a IM model in case of non-compliance with regulations.
-Additionally, there was a preference of supervisory approval at firm level, even if the same model is used across different counterparties.
-This paved the way for EBA to develop RTS to ensure initial and ongoing validation of risk management procedures.
-The RTS considers guidance of EMIR and WGMR (Basel Working Group on Margin Requirement), which mention that:
+The current regulations in the EU establish that counterparties under EMIR must exchange IM when they enter into an uncleared OTC derivative contract.

+Contrary to Basel, this does not impose supervisory approvals for IM models.
+EU supervisors had legal empowerment to forbid the use of an IM model only in case of non-compliance with regulations.
+Additionally, there was a preference of supervisory approval at the firm level, even if the same model was used across different counterparties.

+This paved the way for the EBA to develop the RTS to ensure initial and ongoing validation of risk management procedures.
+The RTS considers guidance of EMIR and Basel Working Group on Margin Requirement (WGMR), which state that:

-- Competent authorities should validate the risk-management procedures to avoid inconsistencies across the Union in the application - IM model should not be used without explicit approval and it cannot be presumed that approval by one supervisor for one institution will imply approval for a wider set of jurisdictions/institutions
+- Competent authorities should validate the risk management procedures to avoid inconsistencies across the EU - IM model should not be used without explicit approval, and it cannot be presumed that approval by one supervisor for one institution will imply approval for a wider set of jurisdictions/ institutions